 We often think that creativity is about whether or not you can draw.
 It’s not.
 Creative thinking can apply to anything.
-You can be a spreadsheet superstar, a Moodle maverick or a clever content creator.
+You can be a spreadsheet superstar, a marketing maverick or a clever content creator.

 If you reframe creativity as ‘problem-solving’ it will help you feel more comfortable and makes creativity feel like less of a dark art.
 Creativity is about solving strategic problems, spotting opportunities, making connections and making good ideas happen to deliver the best learning and development for your employees and volunteers.